Broadband Internet Service

 From the very earliest days of the Wayne Tomorrow!
 Initiative, the various working groups identified the need for affordable, high-speed broadband internet service as a top priority.
 The partners recognized that internet availability is paramount to economic development and quality of life.

 The Wayne County Commissioners and the Wayne Economic Development Corp.
 (WEDCO) have been working with a committee of technology professionals and a consultant to identify ways to expand access to broadband internet in under served parts of the community.
-As part of a long-term project, the consultant has been developing a project to build "middle mile" infrastructure that local Internet Service Providers (ISP) can then tap into.

 After more than 1,600 households and more than 120 businesses completed surveyes, the consultant has issued a Requests for Proposals to broadband internet service providers.
 It is the first of two expected to result from the survey.
 For more information visit the Accelerate Wayne page.